sewenew/redis-plus-plus/README.md

 - port: 6379
 - db: 0

+**NOTE**: If your password or username contains '@', or your username contains ':', you cannot construct `Redis` object with URI.
+Because *redis-plus-plus* will incorrectly parse the URI.
+In this case, you need to use `ConnectionOptions` to construct `Redis` object.

 **NOTE**: [Redis 6.0 supports ACL](https://redis.io/topics/acl), and you can specify a username for the connection.
 However, before Redis 6.0, you cannot do that.

 Also, the following connection options can be specified with the query string of URI, e.g. *tcp://127.0.0.1?keep_alive=true&socket_timeout=100ms&connect_timeout=100ms*: